josegonzalez/real-aws-status/README.md

 # usage

-- Download the latest release from the [releases page](https://github.com/josegonzalez/real-aws-status/releases)
+- Download the latest crx release from the [releases page](https://github.com/josegonzalez/real-aws-status/releases)
 - Drag the release to your Chrome browser on the `chrome://extensions/` page and install
 - Enjoy